experoinc/aws-lambda-edge-oauth/README.md

-Lamnda@Edge function which will protect static websites hosted in S3 and served by Cloudfront.
+Lamda@Edge function which will protect static websites hosted in S3 and served by Cloudfront.
 Visitors to the sites will be required to authenticate with Auth0 before they can access the site.

 [This article](https://www.experoinc.com/post/serverless-authentication) is based upon this code.